tsladecek/gosqlgen/README.md

 - `length` - maximum length (relevant for string columns)
 - `valueSet (val1, val2, val3)` - set of allowed values (relevant for string columns)
 - `charSet (a, b, c, d)` - alphabet (relevant for string columns)
-- `isJSON` - string will be formatted as json (relevant for string columns)
+- `json` - string will be formatted as json (relevant for string columns)
-- `isUUID` - string will be formatted as uuid (relevant for string columns)
+- `uuid` - string will be formatted as uuid (relevant for string columns)

 ## Example